KKoovalsky/PortableBitfields/README.md

 ![MCP7940_timekeeping_registers](docs/MCP7940_timekeeping_registers.png)

-Most of those registers contains BCD encoded value, plus some extra configuration bitfields.
+Most of those registers contain BCD encoded value, plus some extra configuration bitfields.
 Let's try to decode the seconds the common way.

 So, firstly we define the positions and masks for the fields: